GENIVI/rvi_sota_client/README.md

 ## Packaging instructions

 A Dockerfile has been set up with the correct libraries for building a statically linked binary.
 This can be built from the project root with `docker build -t client-packager pkg`.
-The DEB package can then be built with `docker run -it --rm -v $PWD:/build deb-packager`.

 ### DEB